 Due to the this announcement, the AAMDC elected not to submit formal correspondence to the Government of Canada calling for the continuation of tanker traffic in the area, as the Govenrment of Canada made it clear that the matter was closed and a decision had been reached.
+The moratorium, Bill C-48, has passed through the House of Commons and is now being reviewed by a Senate Committee.
 Earlier in 2016, the AAMDC provided input to the Government of Canada on this issue by responding to this question that the Government of Canada posed to stakeholders:

 What do you believe are the most important issues the Government should address in its plan to formalize a crude oil tanker moratorium?